• Skip to primary navigation

 👩🏻🍳 Tips

-• It’s important to take your time and ensure a slow sauteeing of the fennel as this is what will mellow out the licorice flavor to a mild and sweet flavor.
+• It's important to take your time when sautéing the fennel.
+This will make the strong licorice flavor milder and sweeter.
 This is particularly helpful if you don’t enjoy a strong licorice or anise flavor.

 • Always use quality fennel when making this dish as it will result in the best taste and help extend storage life too!